jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >Create at least 20 questions and answers organized by topic.

 ## Format of the Recipe Pattern
+This pattern asks the LLM/GenAI to produce a set of steps to follow.
 My previous Thanksgiving preparation schedule prompt is a form of this pattern, but we can add more structure to the prompt.
 >I would like to achieve X
+>
 >I know that I need to perform steps A,B,C
+>
 >Provide a complete sequence of steps for me
+>
 >Fill in any missing steps
+>
->(Optional) Identify any unnecessary steps
+>_Optional_ Identify any unnecessary steps

 You will need to replace "X" with an appropriate task.
 You will then need to specify the steps A, B, C that you know need to be part of the recipe / complete plan.